joelwking/cat9k-soar/README.md

 The file `library/connector/base_connector.py` contains a Python class *SOAR*, which is imported and referenced as a Python superclass by the `library/hello_phantom/hello.py` and `library/snort/snort.py`.
 The `base_connector.py` imports [https://github.com/joelwking/Phantom-Cyber/blob/master/REST_ingest/PhantomIngest.py](https://github.com/joelwking/Phantom-Cyber/blob/master/REST_ingest/PhantomIngest.py) which uses the Python `requests` module to address the Phantom REST APIs.

-Sample configuration and credential inputs are read from the YAML file in the respective directories, for example, `library/hello_phantom/hello.yml` specifies the IP address and API key for the Phantom instance.

 ##### hello_phantom

 This Docker app is a basic 'hello world' example which creates an event (container) in Phantom.

 ##### snort

 This Docker app installs, configures and executes Snort.
 [Snort](https://www.snort.org) is an open-source, free and lightweight network intrusion detection system (NIDS).
 The Snort configuration file enables alerts to be written to a CSV file.
 Alerts written to the file are processed by `snort.py` and used to create events (containers) and artifacts in CEF (Common Exchange Format) format.
+The shell `snort.sh` starts both Snort and the Python program.

 ### Status

 Alpha 1.0 - The base functionality of the software has been tested and Phantom containers and artifacts can be created by the software running in Docker containers in a Linux host, to a Phantom community instance (version 4.5.15922) deployed in Amazon Web Services (AWS).
 Additional testing scheduled for the [DevNet Sandbox](https://developer.cisco.com/site/sandbox/) as reservations become available mid-September 2019.

 ## Installation